 My goal was to create a full-color three-dimensional model of the Tree of Life.
-For anyone not familiar with the Tree of Life, it’s the best-known design from the Jewish mystical interpretation of the Bible, the Kaballah (or Qabala, depending on how you Anglicize the Hebrew spelling).
+For anyone not familiar with the Tree of Life, it’s the best-known design from the Jewish mystical interpretation of the Bible, the Qabalah (or Qabala or Kabalah or Qabalah or Kaballah, etc., depending on how you Anglicize the Hebrew spelling).
 The Tree of Life has a basic shape that’s easy to build in a 3D program from simple spheres and cylinders:

 Why “as best as I could apply them?”
 Because the descriptions of the colors of the Tree of Life are far from simple.
 In my 3D modeling program Cheetah3D, I set the colors with the same hexadecimal codes used for web graphics.
 I can look up those codes for basic colors; e.g., the code for emerald is “#50c878”.
 It’s not as easy to look up the color “Purple tinged blue”.

 You may notice that the path in the lower right of the picture looks mottled.
 That’s because its color description is “buff flecked silver-white”.
 There’s no simple web code for that!
 So I had to learn about how to apply textures to shapes in Cheetah3D.
 And I had to learn how to use my 2D graphics tools, Pixelmator and Graphic, to design those textures.